pantrypoints/sp/content/en/research/countries/china/xi/chapter-04.md

 what they support, do well what they expect, and correct what the masses oppose.
 The fundamental criterion for judging whether the party's line, principles, and policies are correct can only be "whether the people agree or not, whether they are happy or not, whether they support it or not, and whether they approve or disapprove."
-Whether the Communist Party of China can hand over qualified answers can only be judged by the people and tested by history.
+Whether the CCP can hand over qualified answers can only be judged by the people and tested by history.